Kelebone/hello-world/README.md

 # hello-world
 ideas and resources
-contributing to the human, one commit at a time.
+contributing to the human one commit at a time collective commit